-Children and Families who go Missing
+Children and Families that go Missing (Including Unborn Children)

 Local agencies and professionals, working with children and families where there are concerns of actual or potential Significant Harm, must bear in mind that unusual non-school attendance, missed appointments, cancelled or abortive home visits, may indicate that the family has moved out of the area.